 In 2020, we should start to see people taking a break, and that the skincare world will start to adopt a slow and steady approach when it comes to actives.
 For example, a chemical peel may instantly exfoliate skin, but it can also compromise the natural barrier of our skin, making it far more susceptible to irritation and damage.
 To counteract this type of effect, we anticipate seeing the addition of more soothing, healing, and calming ingredients to skincare products.

 Which of these skincare trends make you the most excited?
 Which do you have questions about?
-Contact our office today or take to any member of our team at the Dermatology Clinic, and we’ll happily answer any questions you may have about what skincare in 2020 has to offer.
+Contact our office today or take to any member of our team at Valley View Dermatology, and we’ll happily answer any questions you may have about what skincare in 2020 has to offer.